qhwa/bonfire/README.md

 # Bonfire

 An demo project for learning Elixir.
-Libraries involved:
+Some of the libraries involved:

 * [Phoenix] for web framework
 * [Phoenix LiveView] for almost-no-javascript application
 * [Commanded] for [Event Sourcing]
 * [Rio] for deployment

+It's still under active development, even the core features are not fully implemented yet.
+Refer to [Todos](#Todos) for more information.

 ## Develop